angel-one/hack23-readerToTrader/README.md

 # Stock Analysis AngelOne Chatbot with ChatGPT in Python

 ## Overview:
 This Python-based chatbot uses OpenAI's ChatGPT to provide answers to frequently asked questions (FAQs) related to the stock market.
-It can answer queries about the current stock price of a particular stock, Simple Moving Average (SMA), Exponential Moving Average (EMA), Moving Average Convergence Divergence (MACD), Relative Strength Index (RSI), and even generate plot the stock’s historical price data.
+It can answer queries about the current stock price of a particular stock, SMA, EMA, RSI and even generate the plots for stock’s historical price data.
+We obtain live stock data using Yahoo Finance API (yfinance).
+It dynamically handles responses, invoking appropriate functions based on user queries and presenting the results in a user-friendly manner.

+### Abbreviations
+SMA - Simple Moving Average<br>
+EMA - Exponential Moving Average<br>
+RSI - Relative Strength Index<br>

 ## Prerequisites:
 Python 3.6 or later<br>